Predicting quantum learnability from landscape fluctuation: Preliminaries and basic setup

 Here we clarify the term ``\textbf{learnability}'' used throughout the paper.
 We define learnability as the ability of a PQC to learn a given target state, which can be quantified by the training error or test error.
-For example, in the context of VQE which is also the focus of this paper, the learnability can be quantified by the gap between the converged energy $E_{\text{conv}}$ in training and the true ground state energy $E_{\text{G}}$, i.e.,
+For example, in the context of VQE which is also the focus of this paper, the learnability can be quantified by the training error, i.e., the gap between the converged energy $E_{\text{conv}}$ in training and the true ground state energy $E_{\text{G}}$, i.e.,

 or the fidelity between the PQC output state after convergence and the true ground state $\left|\braket{\psi_{\text{conv}}}{G}\right|$.
-Note that the difference between Eq.~\eqref{eq:error} and Eq.~\eqref{eq:deficit} is that Eq.~\eqref{eq:deficit} does not care about whether the minimization process can be efficiently achieved by training.
+Note that the difference between Eq.\,\eqref{eq:error} and Eq.\,\eqref{eq:deficit} is that Eq.\,\eqref{eq:deficit} does not care about whether the minimization process can be efficiently achieved by training.
 In these contexts, learnability can be simply regarded as the combination of trainability and expressibility.
 That is to say, the learnability of a given PQC and a Hamiltonian is high if and only if the trainability and expressibility are both high.
 However, in other contexts such as quantum machine learning (QML) where the information of the learning target is encoded in the initial state instead of the Hamiltonian like in VQE, learnability also depends on another factor besides trainability and expressibility, i.e., the number of samples.
 That is to say, even with trainable and expressive PQCs, if the sample size of the given dataset is so small that overfitting occurs and results in a large generalization error~\cite{Du2021}, the learnability is still low.
 Also, here we only consider ideal quantum devices where the influences of gate noise and measurement error on learnability are not considered, which we leave to future research.